-4.1.
-The conventional NBS SCS
+4.1 The Conventional NBS Supply Chain Simulation

-The NBS is a part of the UK National Health Service Blood and Transplant (NHSBT) organisation.
-The NBS infrastructure consists of 15 Process, Testing and Issuing (PTI) centres that together serve 316 hospitals across England and North Wales.
+The National Blood Service (NBS) is a part of the UK National Health Service Blood and Transplant (NHSBT) organization.
+The NBS infrastructure consists of 15 Process, Testing and Issuing (PTI) centres which together serve 316 hospitals across England and North Wales.
 Each PTI Centre thus serves around 20 hospitals.
-The NBS is responsible for collecting blood through voluntary donations, classifying it by ABO and Rhesus grouping, testing the blood for infectious diseases such as HIV and processing the blood into around 115 different products (the main ones being red blood cells (RBC), platelets and plasma).
-The NBS stores the stockpile, transfers excess stock between different NBS centres and issues the different blood products to the hospitals according to demand.
+The NBS is responsible for collecting blood through voluntary donations, classifying it by ABO and Rhesus grouping, testing the blood for infectious diseases such as HIV, and processing the blood into around 115 different products (the main ones being red blood cells (RBC), platelets and plasma).
+The NBS stores the stockpile, transfers excess stock between different NBS centres, and issues the different blood products to the hospitals as per their demand.
 The conventional model, developed using the CSP Simul8TM, contains the processes of the NBS PTI Centre, from the collection of blood to the delivery of blood products, and the processes of a hospital.
 The model captures physicians' requests for blood and the processes whereby the hospital blood bank checks its stock levels and places orders.
-The order entities and item entities are represented as information flow (hospital orders) and material flow (blood products), respectively.
-A single supply centre and hospital is shown in Fig. 3.
+The order entities and item entities are represented as information flow (hospital orders) and material flow (blood products) respectively.
+A single supply centre and hospital is shown in Figure 3.
 Figure 4 shows a simplified diagram showing the relationship between four hospitals and one supply centre implemented as a single model.